 WHAT IS HEALTHY KIDS?

-Healthy Kids is a program for Nevada's children - to ensure a healthy, happy childhood and productive life.
-We are dedicated to giving Nevada's children regular, preventive health care.
+Healthy Kids is a program for Nevada's children to ensure a healthy, happy childhood and a productive life.
+We are dedicated to giving Nevada's children regular preventive health care.

 - Do your children need glasses?

 - Do you have questions about your child's growth and development?